Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 ½ cup plain pumpkin puree

-stirred in during last 15 minutes only
+✦ Stir in during the last 15 minutes of cooking

 🐟